Hochatown, Oklahoma

-Hochatown is a community in McCurtain County, Oklahoma, United States, the second to hold the name after the first was flooded by the damming of the Mountain Fork River to create Broken Bow Lake.
-The city lies within the Little Dixie region of Oklahoma, an area originally settled largely by Southerners seeking a new start following the Civil War.
+Hochatown is a town in McCurtain County, Oklahoma, United States, it is the second town to hold the name after the first was flooded by the damming of the Mountain Fork River to create Broken Bow Lake.
+The town lies within the Little Dixie region of Oklahoma, an area originally settled largely by Southerners seeking a new start following the Civil War.
+As of the 2020 census, the town population was 242.